- ICH GCP

 Contraindications to dTMS*

 - The FDA website currently states that the Brainsway device used in this study is contraindicated for patients who have "metallic objects or implanted stimulator devices in or near the head, including cochlear implants, deep brain stimulators, vagus nerve stimulators, other implanted electrodes or stimulators, aneurysm clips or coils, stents, bullet fragments, jewelry and hair barrettes."
-We will monitor the FDA guidelines and implement any changes to the inclusion/exclusion criteria based on their most updated recommendations.
+The investigators will monitor the FDA guidelines and implement any changes to the inclusion/exclusion criteria based on their most updated recommendations.

 Study Plan